EMPERORAYUSH/ACEPLUS/README.md

     npm run setup
     ```

-    This will install all required Python packages listed in `requirements.txt` & create files nessasry for script to run.
+    This will install all required Python packages listed in `requirements.txt` using `uv` & create files nessasry for script to run.

 3. **Install frontend dependencies:**